plaidpants/RocksRocketsAndRayguns/README.md

 # RocksRocketsAndRayguns

 Multiplayer VR Spaceship and Rock shooter, focus on support for GearVR but will work on other platforms.
 Current version in respository is not working yet.
+Release version is available with single player.

 ![screenshot](/../master/vr_screenshot_01.jpg?raw=true)